WimPouw/AirSacTracker/README.md

 ## Installation / requirements ##
 See requirements.txt for each module.
+You can install the requirements by entering in your terminal 'pip -r requirements.txt' (after navigating to the folder where the requirements.txt is located)

 ### file structure ###